-I have been thinking a lot about this lately, and have decided to share some thoughts on how to make an international long distance relationship work.
+How do you make an international long distance relationship work?
 I was staying at a hostel in Portugal with my boyfriend recently, and everyone we met was so confused when he said he was from England, and then I would say I’m from Michigan.
 At first people would nod and smile, but you could see the confusion in their eyes.
 People we hardly knew asked us ‘wait, are you guys together?,’ and one guy from our surfing trip said ‘I’m not gonna lie, I’m a little confused here.
 What’s your situation?
 Are you actually dating?’

 If you are in, or ever have been in an international long distance relationship, you are probably nodding your head vigorously.
 If you are thinking of entering an international long distance relationship… this is just an example of what you will have to deal with!

-Some of you may even be surprised to know that I have been in a relationship for nearly five years.
+Some of you may even be surprised to know that we have been in a relationship for over six years.
 For much of that time, it has been long distance…including international!
 Recently I’ve met more and more people in similar situations, and heard more international long distance relationship success stories.
 I do think this is a side effect of our increasingly travel-friendly culture.
 Girl travels abroad.
 Meets someone.
 Falls in love.
 Then what?
-Well that’s what I want to chat about 🙂
+Well that’s what I want to chat about.

 Our international long distance relationship story

 Dan and I met at a Halloween party during my study abroad year in England.
-Neither of us were looking for a relationship, least of all a long distance one that we’d be in for the next 5+ years!
-We were young and probably too free and although I’d day dreamed of running into Niall Horan during study abroad and living happily ever after, I’d never guessed that I’d actually find a British (definitely non-boy band) lover.
-Well, I did.
+Neither of us were looking for a relationship, least of all a long distance one that we’d be in for the next 6+ years!
+We were young and although I’d day dreamed of running into Niall Horan during study abroad and living happily ever after, I really wasn’t looking for a boyfriend.
+Well, I found one anyway!

 So there I was, eight months later, googling ‘how to make an international long distance relationship work’ … and turning up nada.

-Despite the lack of support from the internet five years ago, here I am, typing this out on an airplane as I fly home from visiting my British boyfriend 🙂 After I moved back to the USA to finish my college degree, we spent a year in an international long distance relationship.
+Despite the lack of support from the internet back in 2013, here I am, typing this out on an airplane as I fly home from visiting my British boyfriend.
+After I moved back to the USA to finish my college degree, we spent a year in an international long distance relationship.
 I then spent three happy years living in the UK (still long distance, but it didn’t seem like it after having an ocean between us!).
-Since I moved back to the USA in December, we have been back on the international long distance relationship bus.
+Since I moved back to the USA in December 2017, we have been back on the international long distance relationship bus.

 Related: Goodbye, England